The Cincinnati Zoo was founded by Andrew

 summer concerts and then, in 1920, opera was added with 42 opera performances in seven weeks.
 The Cincinnati Summer Opera was operated independently of

 Beginning in 1923 they were broadcast regionally on WLW, and in the 1930s were broadcast nationally by NBC.
-The first card above shows the Clubhouse and on the left edge, the Bandstand., the second card says Pavilion but , I think, it actually is the Clubhouse. the center card shows the Pavilion which is attached to the Clubhouse on the left, and the band shell stage on the right.
+The first card above shows the Clubhouse and on the left edge, the Bandstand., the second card shows the Pavilion. the center card shows the Clubhouse on the left, the opera pavilion in the center and the band shell stage on the right.
 The 4th card shows a newer version of the Opera Pavilion.

 1936 SUMMER OPERA PROGRAM